sonisarm/Pedigree-analysis/README.md

-### Introduction
+# Introduction

-# Pedigree analysis with their genetic information 👩‍👩‍👧‍👧🧬
-## This repo contains scripts to analyze pedigree data.
-### I developed this code while working on barn owl in the group of Prof. Jérôme Goudet during 2022/2023. 👩🏽‍💻
+### This repo contains scripts to analyze pedigree data using information from assigned families (e.g. PED file) and the genetic information from individuals. 👩‍👩‍👧‍👧🧬.
+I developed this code while working on barn owl in the group of Prof. Jérôme Goudet during 2022/2023. 👩🏽‍💻